 • Press Release

-ISRI Responds to China’s Proposed Contaminants Thresholds
+ReMA Responds to China’s Proposed Contaminants Thresholds

 (Washington, DC) – In response to China’s notification to the World Trade Organization (WTO) of its intent to adopt Environmental Protection Control Standards for Imported Solid Wastes as Raw Materials (GB 16487.2-13), the standards that set the allowable contaminants thresholds for scrap imports, the Institute of Scrap Recycling Industries (ISRI) released the following statement:

 “China’s proposed ‘carried waste’ thresholds that, like their earlier proposals, are not in line with standards followed globally by the recycling community and our industrial consumers,” said Robin Wiener, president of ISRI.
-“Although ISRI is heartened that the new proposal moves away from the 0.3% threshold, the new levels are still of great concern.
+“Although ReMA is heartened that the new proposal moves away from the 0.3% threshold, the new levels are still of great concern.
 ISRI is reviewing the documents carefully and will submit comments through the WTO and directly to the Chinese Government.”

 The proposed standards would apply to shipments arriving on or after March 1, 2018.